tanyasangal21/tanyasangal21.github.io/README.md

 - Open localhost/phpmyadmin on your local machine

-- Login using "root" as username and null as password
+- Login using "root" as username and leave password blank.

 - Press Go at the bottom of the page